 Revenues from contracts with customers, represented by revenues from operating activities and the balance adjustment component, amounted to 999,752 thousand of euros in total, an increase of 3.8%, compared to the previous year, due to the increased assisted air traffic, which recorded +10.5% in terms of route service units and +16.8% compared to 2019.
 All months of the 2024 financial year recorded increasing values compared to both 2023 and 2019, the last pre-pandemic year, with the months of the so-called summer season recording a +11.6% in the month of June, +9.3% in the month of July, +11.9% in the month of August and a +10.7% in the month of September, all compared to 2023 and in terms of en-route service units.
 This positive result fully offsets the negative effect of the balance component and incorporates the results of the Group's increased activities in the third market.
-Specifically, we recorded core business revenues of 1,006.1 million euros, up by 58.3 million euros compared to the financial year 2023, revenues from activities in the non-regulated market of 49.3 million euros.
+Specifically, we recorded core business revenues of 1,006.1 million euros, up by 58.3 million euros compared to the previous year, and the balance component of negative 55.7 million euros.
+The following tables provide a breakdown of the individual items that make up the revenues from contracts with customers in